 - The graphics card is nothing to brag about when it comes to 3D-games (ATI Mach 64 Wincharger, see https://www.techpowerup.com/gpu-specs/wincharger.c3168) so I later added a 3DFX Voodoo 2 to the machine.
 If I find one of these cards for a good price I will add it, but I may settle for a less expensive PCI 3D accelerator.

 - Regarding inputs, the Hyundai P5000M lacks USB-ports.
 It even does not have PS2-connectors (although the mainboard may support one), but uses an old DIN-connector for the keyboard, and supports a serial mouse.
-For convenience, I added a PCI USB-card.
+The mainboard has a header plus a BIOS setting to enable USB though, so if needed, I could add some ports.

 - Back in 1997, we used to connect to the Internet with this PC via dialup.
 First, with a 14.4k Dynalink modem, and later with a 56.6k model of the same brand.
 I bought an identical 56.6k modem a while back, but I do not intend to perform any connectivity activities with this machine at the moment.
 To transfer files etc, I can rely on CD:s as I still have a CD-burner in my main computer.